-During winter events, equipment operators work long, stressful hours, and fatigue can be a major problem resulting in higher accident rates, lower productivity and increased health issues.
-Reducing equipment operator fatigue during winter operations could increase safety, reduce employee absences and improve operator efficiency.
+During winter events, plow operators work long, stressful hours, and fatigue can be a major problem, resulting in higher accident rates, lower productivity and increased health issues.
+Reducing operator fatigue during winter operations could increase safety, reduce employee absences and improve operator efficiency.

 Other Research and Resources

-- Pilot Testing a Naturalistic Driving Study to Investigate Winter Maintenance Operator Fatigue during Winter Emergencies
+- Pilot Testing a Naturalistic Driving Study to Investigate Winter Maintenance Operator Fatigue During Winter Emergencies (Virginia Tech, 2017)

 - Snowplow Operator Driving Time: Survey of State and Local Practices

-- 2017 International Conference on Managing Fatigue: This biennial conference primarily focuses on the effects of fatigue in the transportation sector and has involved support from government, industry, and academia.
-Abstracts and presentations available.
+- 2017 International Conference on Managing Fatigue: This biennial conference focuses on the effects of fatigue in the transportation sector.
+Abstracts and presentations are available.

-Iowa DOT Snow Plowing Techniques (Segment on Fatigue begins at 10:00 minutes into the video) – Winter Operations Training Series 7 of 15
+Iowa DOT Snow Plowing Techniques (segment on fatigue begins at 9:03) – Winter Operations Training Series, Video 8 of 13